Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tarriela also wrote that three Chinese coast guard inflatable boats and a Chinese maritime militia vessel installed the barrier when the Philippine ship arrived in the area.

-According to Mr. Tarriela, those Chinese boats sent 15 radio messages, accusing the Philippine ship and fishermen of violating international law and Chinese law, before leaving "when they saw the presence of media personnel on board (the Philippines)".
+According to Mr. Tarriela, those Chinese boats also sent 15 radio messages, accusing the Philippine ship and fishermen of violating international law and Chinese law, before leaving "when they saw the presence of media personnel on board the (Philippine) ship."

-There is no immediate response from the Chinese Embassy in Manila to the new accusations from the Philippine Coast Guard.
+There is no word yet on the reaction of the Chinese Embassy in Manila to the new accusations from the Philippine Coast Guard.

 China took control of the Scarborough Shoal in the South China Sea from the Philippines after a tense standoff between ships from both sides in 2012.